 Ten reflections about living with kyphosis, pain and my life

-I’m six months post pain psychology programme and currently in the middle of a flare-up so let me reflect on what I’ve learned about pain and my life
+I’m six months post pain psychology program and currently in the middle of a flare-up so let me reflect on what I’ve learned about pain and my life.

 Demographics – EVERYONE is going through or will go through something painful.